19hours/sg-statutes/Acts/Banking Act.md

 [28/93]

-(5) Any bank which fails to comply with this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine of $2,500 for every day during which the offence continues after conviction.
+(5) Any bank which fails to comply with this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine of $2,500 for every day or part of a day during which the offence continues after conviction.

 [2/84; 23/2001]

+[Act 5 of 2016 wef 30/11/2018]

 ### Information to be furnished by banks